Cité internationale des arts: History and description

-Officially opening in 1956, the Cité internationale des arts offers residency workshops known as "living workshops" (ateliers-logements) designed for work and housing, located at two main sites.
-One, located in the Marais (rue de l'Hôtel-de-Ville opposite île Saint-Louis) includes the first building from 1965 as well as buildings whose renovation was completed in 1995, while the second is located in Montmartre, at 16 rue Girardon.
+It had its first headquarters at the Ministry of Culture on rue de Valois before moving to 18 rue de l'Hôtel de Ville in the 4th arrondissement, the City of Paris, having been granted an emphyteutic lease for the construction of a set of live-work spaces.

-The Marais location site was the work of architects Paul Tournon, Ngo Viet Thu and Olivier-Clément Cacoub.
+Officially opening in 1965, the Cité internationale des arts offers residency workshops known as "living workshops" (ateliers-logements) designed for work and housing, located at two main sites.
+One, located in the Marais (rue de l'Hôtel-de-Ville opposite île Saint-Louis) includes the first building from 1965 as well as buildings from the XVIIth and XVIIIth centuries or constructions from the 1970s and 1990s, while the second is located in Montmartre, at 16 rue Girardon, with various buildings from the XVIIIth century and modern worshops from the 1960s.The Marais location site was the work of architects prix de rome Paul Tournon, Ngo Viet Thu and Olivier-Clément Cacoub.